 POLS 6340 Seminar in Ancient and Medieval Political Thought (Theory) - A selective examination of Greek, Roman, and feudal thinking on recurrent problems in political theory.

-POLS 6341 Seminar in Modern Political Thought (Theory) - A selective examination of thicking, from Machiavelli to the present, concerning recurrent problems in political theory.
+POLS 6341 Seminar in Modern Political Thought (Theory) - A selective examination of thinking, from Machiavelli to the present, concerning recurrent problems in political theory.

 POLS 6342 Liberalism and Its Critics (Theory) - Contemporary arguments for and against the liberal tradition: including libertarian, responsible government, communitarian, conservative, and feminist perspectives.

-POLS 6343 Seminar in Democratic Political Thought (Theory core) - A critical examination of the theoretical foundations for democracy, and its major texts and competing theories.
-Emphasizes normative and analytical approches.
+POLS 6343 Seminar in Democratic Thought (Theory core) - A critical examination of the theoretical foundations for democracy, and its major texts and competing theories.
+Emphasizes normative and analytical approaches.

-POLS 6348 Modern and Post-Modern Political Thought (Theory) - Examination of contemporary political theory including post-modernism and the concomitant concerns of the character of modern political theory.
+POLS 6348 Contemporary Political Theory (Theory) - Examination of contemporary political theory including post-modernism and the concomitant concerns of the character of modern political theory.

 POLS 6349 Seminar in American Political Thought (Theory) - The colonial experience, the Revolution, the writing of the Constitution, and experience in living under the Constitution-how each has contributed to American political theory.

-POLS 6350 Seminar in Public Opinion and the Media (American) - Examines interactive effect of institutional forces and political actors on mediated political communication and information processing.
+POLS 6350 Seminar in Media and Politics (American) - Examines interactive effect of institutional forces and political actors on mediated political communication and information processing.

 POLS 6353 Seminar in Administrative Law (Public law and PA) - Examination of the legal and Constitutional standards that affect and circumscribe the regulatory process and bureaucratic decision making.